 Step 1) Apply for this position in Handshake, including your resume and a cover letter for your first choice employer.

-Step 2) Complete the supplemental google form, indicating up to two ranked employers. cover letters for your second choice employer may be sent to [email protected].
-Please format your cover letter with the following name: "lastname_employername_coverletter.pdf"
+Step 2) Complete the supplemental google form, indicating up to two ranked employers.
+No cover letter is necessary for your second choice employer.

 Application deadline: March 6, 2020 at 12:00 pm (noon) EST

 Applicants may apply to up to two companies and submit a unique cover letter for each organization.

 Following the application deadline, participating employers will review materials and schedule skype calls with candidates.

 Eligibility: Currently enrolled students completing their first year, sophomore or junior year prior to start date of internship may apply for the program.
 Students from any concentration are eligible to participate.
 Student must be enrolled and taking courses as a Brown University undergraduate student in the spring semester before the internship and the fall semester following the internship.

 Students may not have previously received a LINK internship funding award or a funding award through a BrownConnect Signature summer internship program (CCG in NYC, iProv, Hong Kong BEO, Israel Entrepreneurship, Brown in Washington Summer, Tulsa, Sweden Entrepreneurship, etc).